Narcissistic Abuse Recovery

 I’ll start by saying not all narcissists cheat, and cheating is still a narcissistic act.
 The topic of cheating is complex, painful, and very difficult to talk about for many people.
 It’s especially complicated when it comes to understanding narcissists’ cheating.
 In this blog post, you will find out the difficult truth: do narcissists regret cheating?

 I have worked with thousands of victims and survivors from various forms of life.
 In my time helping people who have experienced narcissistic abuse, many questions come up in sessions.
 Does the narcissist regret cheating?
-This question is at the top of the list?
+Is this question is at the top of the list?
 This is quickly followed by Do they (the narcissist) know what they are doing?
 I’ll save that for a different day and different blog posts.
 Quick note, I talk about it in my book.

 Because of the unique nature of Narcissistic Personality Disorder, which is characterized by a lack of empathy, entitlement, superficiality, chronic seeking of validation/attention, and a self-focused nature, many narcissists struggle with being able to experience regret.
 They are more concerned about their feelings, interests, needs, image, and reputation.
 The need for narcissists to protect their own best interests overshadows feelings of regret.